OSGeo/gdal/doc/source/tutorials/gdal_grid_tut.rst

     .. image:: ../../images/grid/gridding.png
         :alt:   Scattered data gridding

-This problem can be solved using data interpolation or approximation algorithms.
+This problem can be solved using data :term:`interpolation` or approximation algorithms.
 But you are not limited by interpolation here.
 Sometimes you don't need to interpolate your data but rather compute some statistics or data metrics over the region.
 Statistics are valuable themselves or could be used for